All those little oddities and quirky facts about goalkeepers that you were just dying to know about

 Robert Gardner was the fist goalkeeper to captain an international side, doing so for Scotland against England in football's second international, way back in 1873.

-Scottish goalkeeper Joe Crozier, who spent twelve years with Brenford, became a Freeman of the City of London after a successful post-football business career.
+Scottish goalkeeper Joe Crozier, who spent twelve years with Brentford, became a Freeman of the City of London after a successful post-football business career.

 The Golden Glove Award is awarded to the best goalkeeper of a World Cup tournamemt.
 Prior to 2010, the award was named the Yashin Award in honour of the late Soviet goalkeeper Lev Yashin.
 Although first awarded in 1994, every World Cup All-Star Team prior to 1998 included only one goalkeeper.